ferreira-tb/miho/docs/typescript/index.md

 };
 ```

-Constructs a type where all properties of `T` maybe be nullish.
+Constructs a type where all properties of `T` may be nullish.

 ### PickByValue\<T, V>